dhaneshdutta/arch-hypr/README.md

 ### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
 - This Repo does not contain Hyprland Dots or configs!
-Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
+Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/dhaneshdutta/hypr-dots) .
 During installation, if you opt to copy installation, it will be downloaded from that centralized repo.
-- Hyprland-Dots use are constantly evolving / improving. you can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)
-- Since the Hyprland-Dots are evolving, some of the screenshots maybe old

 > [!IMPORTANT]
 > install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script.
 This script does NOT include uninstallation of packages